A Message of HOPE in Difficult Times.

 "Has the Lord rejected me forever?
 Will he never again be kind to me?
 Is his unfailing love gone forever?
 Have his promises permanently failed?Has God forgotten to be gracious?
 Has he slammed the door on his compassion?
 And I said, 'This is my fate; the Most High has turned his hand against me.'" - Psalm 77:7-10 NLT

-The more his thoughts turned to I, Me, and My (see vs. 1-6), the further away Asaph went from who God is.
-As Asaph focused solely on himself, he begins to question God's character.
-You may ask yourself some of these questions from time to time.
-I know I have.
-"Your Word says you are faithful, but God, I feel like You've rejected me.
-Your Word says that You show steadfast love, but I feel like Your love is gone forever.
-Your Word says You are full of grace, but have You lifted your graciousness off of me?"
+The more Asaph’s thoughts turned inward, focusing solely on himself and his own needs (see vs. 1-6), the further he drifted away from the essence of God.
+As he centered his attention solely on himself, he began to question God’s character and attributes.
+It’s a common occurrence for us to find ourselves questioning God’s faithfulness, steadfast love, and graciousness at times.
+I know I’ve had my moments of doubt.
+“Your Word says you’re faithful, but God, I feel like you’ve rejected me.
+Your Word says you show steadfast love, but I feel like your love has vanished forever.
+Your Word says you’re full of grace, but have you lifted your graciousness off of me?”

-The more we focus on us, the further we find ourselves sinking into the black hole of despair, eventually forgetting who God is & what He has promised.
-Our sighing turns to sinking when we fail to remember that our God is God.
-He is unchanging, & even in our day of trouble, He will never leave us or forsake us.
+The more we focus on ourselves, the deeper we sink into despair, eventually losing sight of who God is and what He has promised.
+Our sighs turn into despair when we fail to remember that our God is God.
+He is unchanging, and even in the midst of our troubles, He will never abandon us or forsake us.
 (Hebrews 13:5)

-Asaph stops in questioning God's character.
-He dries the tears & sees that if the Lord brought him to this day of sorrow, he will go through it.
-"I will remember the years of the right hand of the Most High.
-Not the moments, nor the hours, nor days of a few short afflictions, that his left hand hath dealt to me: but the years of his right hand; those long, large, and boundless mercies wherewith he hath comforted me." - Thomas Adams.
+Asaph ceases questioning God’s character.
+He wipes away his tears and realizes that if the Lord had brought him to this day of sorrow, he will endure it.
+“I will remember the years of the right hand of the Most High.
+Not the fleeting moments, hours, or days of a few brief afflictions, but the years of His right hand; those enduring, expansive, and boundless mercies with which He has comforted me.” - Thomas Adams.

-Friends, if your sighing has turned to sinking and you have begun to question God's unchanging character . . .
-Selah.
-Take a breath.
-Stop the whirlwind in your mind and take a moment to pause.
-Remember the years that He has been good to you.
-Remember how His power has saved you time and time again.
-Remember His grace, His mercy, and His love on your life.
+My friends, if your sighs have turned into despair and you have begun to doubt God’s unchanging character, remember this: take a moment to pause.
+Breathe deeply and stop the whirlwind of thoughts in your mind.
+Reflect on the years of His goodness to you.
+Remember how His power has repeatedly saved you.
+Remember His grace, His mercy, and His boundless love for your life.

 SINGING.